Airstack-xyz/docs/farcaster/farcaster-frames/airstack-frog-recipes-and-middleware/onchain-data.md

 ## getFarcasterUserNFTMints

-You can fetch all NFTs minted by a Farcaster user across multiple chains, such as Ethereum, Base, Zora, and other [Airstack-supported chains](overview.md#supported-chains), by using the [`getFarcasterUserNFTMints`](https://github.com/Airstack-xyz/airstack-frames-sdk/tree/main?tab=readme-ov-file#getfarcasterusernftmints) function:
+You can fetch all NFTs minted by a Farcaster user across multiple chains, such as Ethereum, Base, Degen Chain, and other [Airstack-supported chains](overview.md#supported-chains), by using the [`getFarcasterUserNFTMints`](https://github.com/Airstack-xyz/airstack-frames-sdk/tree/main?tab=readme-ov-file#getfarcasterusernftmints) function:

 {% tabs %}
 {% tab title="TypeScript" %}